 1.5.1.
-Public Scoping
+Public Scoping and Review of the DEIS

 The NEPA process requires public participation and interagency coordination and review during the preparation of an EIS.
 This section summarizes TVA's efforts to involve the public, agencies, and tribes to help define the content of the SEIS.